The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Introduction

-Similar to the ubiquity of hierarchies in language~\cite{Nickel17, Tifrea19, Dhingra18}, the semantic hierarchy is also common in images~\cite{Khrulkov21}.
-As \cref{fig:1} shows, many of the semantic hierarchies constructed in the language domain can be instantiated with visual images.
+Similar to the ubiquity of hierarchies in language~\cite{Nickel17, Tifrea19, Dhingra18}, the semantic hierarchy is also common in images~\cite{Khrulkov21, Cui23}.
+As \cref{fig:1} shows, the semantic hierarchies constructed in the language domain can be instantiated with visual images.
 From the visual perspective, an image can be regarded as a collection of attributes of multiple levels.
 High-level attributes, {\it a.k.a.} category-relevant attributes, define the category of an image, such as the shape and color of an animal~\cite{Ding22}.
-For instance, in the middle row of \cref{fig:1}, changing the high-level attributes of the given image of a Shih-Tzu dog, the category can be changed to a Rhodesian Ridgeback Dog.
-While the low-level or fine-grained attributes, including expressions, postures, \etc, that vary within the category as shown in the bottom of \cref{fig:1}, are then called category-irrelevant attributes.
+For instance, in the middle row of \cref{fig:1}, changing the high-level attributes of the given image of a \texttt{Shih-Tzu dog}, the category can be changed to a \texttt{Rhodesian Ridgeback Dog}.
+While the low-level or fine-grained attributes, including expressions, postures, \etc, that vary within the category as shown at the bottom of \cref{fig:1}, are called category-irrelevant attributes.
 Therefore, an image can also be viewed as a descendant of another image with the same category-relevant attributes by adding fine-grained category-irrelevant attributes to its parent image.
-To edit the visual attributions for high-quality image generation, it is crucial to capture the attribute \textit{hierarchy} within the large image data corpus and find a good space to represent them.
-Ideally, we aim to find a hierarchical representation of images in a latent space that allows us to change the category of an image by moving the latent code in a category-relevant direction and perform few-shot image generation by moving the code in a category-irrelevant direction.
+To edit the visual attributes for high-quality image generation, it is crucial to capture the attribute \textit{hierarchy} within the large image data corpus and find a good representation space.
+Ideally, we aim to construct a hierarchical visual representation in a latent space that allows us to change the category of an image by moving the latent code in a category-relevant direction, and perform few-shot image generation by moving the code in a category-irrelevant direction.

 Unfortunately, the Euclidean space and its corresponding distance metrics used by existing GAN-based methods can not facilitate the hierarchical attribute representation, thus the design of complicated attribute disentangling and editing mechanisms seems to be crucial for the generation quality.
 Inspired by the application of hyperbolic space in images~\cite{Khrulkov21} and videos~\cite{Surís21}, we found that the metrics introduced in hyperbolic geometry can naturally and compactly encode hierarchical structures.
 Unlike the general affine spaces, \eg, the Euclidean space, hyperbolic spaces can be viewed as the continuous analog of a tree since tree-like graphs can be embedded in ﬁnite-dimension with minimal distortion~\cite{Nickel17}.
 This property of hyperbolic space provides continuous and up to infinite semantic levels for attribute editing, allowing us to robustly generate diverse images with only a few images from unseen categories with simple operations.